-Special Means of Delivery
+Special Means of Notification Delivery

-If the authority conducting proceedings holds that a delivery will be executed, until the conclusion of the trial documents may be delivered to a participant in proceedings through another participant in the proceedings who agrees to deliver them.
+If the authority conducting the proceedings holds that a delivery will be executed, until the conclusion of the trial documents may be delivered to a participant in proceedings through another participant in the proceedings who agrees to deliver them.
 Delivery may not be executed in this manner to the defendant.

-If the authority conducting proceedings holds that a notice will be received, a participant in proceedings, and if there is a danger of a delay exceptionally also the defendant, may be notified by a telegram or telephone about a summons to a trial or other summons, or a decision to defer a trial or other actions.
+If the authority conducting the proceedings rules that a notice will be received, a participant in proceedings, and if there is a danger of a delay exceptionally also the defendant, may be notified by a telegram, -or-telephone, or some other electronic medium for transmission of messages, about holding or postponement a summons to a of trial or about some other action that is to be takenother summons, or a decision to defer a trial or other actions.